qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

   Input layer

 ``Intersection layer`` [vector: any]
-  Layer to use in the intersection operation
+  Layer containing the intersecting features

 ``Input fields to keep`` [multipleinput]
   Optional

-  Choose here the field of the input layer to be kept.
+  Choose here the field(s) of the input layer to be kept.
 If no fields are chosen all fields are taken

 ``Intersect fields to keep`` [multipleinput]
   Optional

-  Choose here the field of the intersection layer to be kept.
+  Choose here the field(s) of the intersection layer to be kept.
 If no fields are chosen all fields are taken

 Output
 ......

 ``Intersection`` [vector]
-  Final intersected vector layer
+  Layer containing the intersected features

 .. _qgis_line_intersection:

 Line intersections
 ------------------
-Creates point features where the lines in the intersect layer intersect the lines in the input layer.
+Creates point features where the lines from both layers intersect.

 .. figure:: /static/user_manual/processing_algs/qgis/line_intersection.png